Ultra-precision quantum sensing and measurement based on nonlinear hybrid optomechanical systems containing ultracold atoms or atomic Bose-Einstein condensate: Introduction

 Also, in recent years, hybrid OMSs equipped with an atomic gas have attracted considerable attention.
 It has been shown that the additional atomic ensemble can improve optomechanical cooling \cite{rabl2012,genes2009,hammerer2010,geraci2015,camerer2011} and also provide the possibility of ground state cooling outside the resolved sideband regime \cite{meystre2014,jockel2014}.
 Moreover, the coupling of the MO to an atomic ensemble can generate a mechanical squeezed state \cite{nori2008}, or robust EPR-type entanglement between collective spin variables of the atomic medium and the MO \cite{zoller2009,tombesi2007}.

-In this review article, we are going to focus on three important methods in ultra-precision quantum measurements based on hybrid OMSs for surpassing the SQL: (i) BA noise \textit{evasion}, (ii) \textit{coherent} quantum noise \textit{cancellation} (CQNC), and (iii) simultaneous noise-suppression and signal-amplification, the so-called \textit{parametric} sensing (PS).
-The \textit{first} one \cite{fani2020BA}, i.e., the BA evading measurement is a special and more realistic type of the ideal quantum non-demolition (QND) measurements.
-In this method, a so-called QND variable is defined out of the quantum dynamical variables of the system which is not affected by the BA noise.
-Here, we specifically show how one can perform a BA evading measurement on the collective mode of the BEC in a hybrid OMS in which the BEC mode is coupled to the radiation pressure of the cavity.
+In this review article, we are going to focus on three important methods in ultra-precision quantum measurements based on hybrid OMSs for surpassing the SQL: (i) backaction noise \textit{evasion}, (ii) \textit{coherent} quantum noise \textit{cancellation} (CQNC), and (iii) simultaneous noise-suppression and signal-amplification, the so-called \textit{parametric} sensing (PS).
+The \textit{first} one \cite{fani2020BA}, i.e., the backaction evading measurement is a special and more realistic type of the ideal quantum non-demolition (QND) measurements.
+In this method, a so-called QND variable is defined out of the quantum dynamical variables of the system which is not affected by the backaction noise.
+Here, we specifically review \cite{fani2020BA} how one can perform a backaction evading measurement on the collective mode of the BEC in a hybrid OMS in which the BEC mode is coupled to the radiation pressure of the cavity.
 Similar to the first one, in the second method the signal is never amplified.

-The \textit{second} one \cite{aliNJP} is a scheme based on the CQNC in a hybrid OMS containing an ultra-cold atomic ensemble which plays the role of a negative mass oscillator (NMO) and leads to the BA noise cancellation due to the destructive quantum interference (DQI).
-Although in this method the BA noise can be perfectly vanished, but the signal is never amplified.
+The \textit{second} one \cite{aliNJP} is a scheme based on the CQNC in a hybrid OMS containing an ultra-cold atomic ensemble which plays the role of a negative mass oscillator (NMO) and leads to the backaction noise cancellation due to the destructive quantum interference (DQI).
+Although in this method the backaction noise can be perfectly vanished, but the signal is never amplified.
 Finally, in the \textit{third} one \cite{aliDCEforcesenning} as a golden method, we investigate the situation where the noise is strongly suppressed below the SQL while the signal-response can be substantially amplified.
 For this purpose, we consider a BEC-based optomechanical cavity where the \textit{s}-wave scattering frequency of the BEC atoms as well as the spring coefficient of the MO are \textit{parametrically} time-modulated.
 Under special conditions, the mechanical response of the system to the input signal is enhanced substantially which leads to the signal amplification while the added noise of measurement can be suppressed much below the SQL.
 Furthermore, because of its large mechanical gain, this modulated nonlinear hybrid system, which can be identified as a quantum linear amplifier-sensor, is much better in comparison to the modulated-bare one.